simvue-io/docs/docs/python-client/metrics.md

 ```
 run.set_pid(18231)
 ```
 Note that resource utilisation metrics are collected for the sum of the parent PID and all children.
+The PID must be specified before calling the `init` method.

 !!! important